| home | catalogue | history | references | appendix |

 Page 128

-13. At the
+13. At the place

-place where the head of the tree was to be severed from the trunk he wreathed
+where the head of the tree was to be severed from the trunk he wreathed

 the tree with ieie (Freycinet-ia scandens).

-Then having
+Then having repeated

-of the tree.
+tree.

-This done,
+This done, the

-the kahuna declared the ceremony performed, the tabu removed; thereupon
+kahuna declared the ceremony performed, the tabu removed; thereupon the

-and the removal of all tabu and restraint in view of its completion.
+the removal of all tabu and restraint in view of its completion.

 14. Now began